vertyll/project-a-microservices/README.md

   - Email templates
 - Consumes mail request events from other services
 - Supports various email templates (welcome, password reset, account activation, etc.)
+- Acts as a reactive service in the choreography flow

 ## Technology Stack